The Correspondents (TV program)

-The Correspondents was the longest-running Philippine weekly investigative documentary show of ABS-CBN.
-The series aired from November 10, 1998 to October 19, 2010 replacing The Inside Story and was replaced by Patrol ng Pilipino.
+The Correspondents is a Philippine television documentary show broadcast by ABS-CBN.
+Originally hosted by Mari Kaimo, Jim Libiran, Erwin Tulfo, Cherie Mercado, and Korina Sanchez, it aired from November 10, 1998, to October 19, 2010, replacing The Inside Story and was replaced by Patrol ng Pilipino.
+Karen Davila, Abner Mercado, Bernadette Sembrano, and Alex Santos served as the final hosts.
 It brought an in-depth look at the lives of people as they lived, going through hardships and celebrating their joys.
-"Ang Huling Pagtatanghal" served as the last show episode.
-The show aired for 11 years and 11 months.
+"Ang Huling Pagtatanghal" served as the show's final episode.
+The show aired for 11 years and 11 months, making it the longest-running weekly investigative documentary show in the Philippines.